We compare Western Union and bank transfers to see who offers the cheapest and easiest way to send money overseas.

 Western Union vs bank transfer fees

-Fees vary depending on the recipient's country, how the money is send and collected.
+Transaction fees vary depending on the recipient's country, your payment method, and how the money is sent and collected.

 |Provider||Western Union Transfer Fees||Bank Transfer Fee (Commonwealth Bank)|

 |In person||Cash pickup paid by credit or debit card: AUD$20.00Cash pickup paid by instant bank transfer: AUD$9.00|

 Bank account transfer paid by credit or debit card: AUD$10.00

 Bank account transfer paid by instant bank transfer: AUD$4.00

 - * This figure includes the correspondence fee.
 The charge from intermediaries and receiving banks.

 - ** Additional fees and charges apply.
 The correspondence fee cannot be paid by the sender when international money transfers are initiated online.

 Western Union vs bank transfer: sending money within Australia

 Bank transfers are a clear winner in terms of cost when you need to send money within Australia.
 Bank to bank transfers within Australia are free, while Western Union charges a fee for sending money.